Digimon: The Movie: Pre-production

 Several animation critics speculated that Fox had wanted to replicate the success of the first two Pokémon films by releasing a feature film for Digimon as well.
 The only films produced for Digimon at that time were Digimon Adventure (1999), Digimon Adventure: Our War Game!
 (2000), and Digimon Adventure 02: Part I: Digimon Hurricane Landing!! / Part II: Transcendent Evolution!!
 The Golden Digimentals (2000), which were all seasonal featurette films.
 The films were originally planned to be released as separate theatrical films, until Fox settled on releasing them as a singular film.

 Around Q2 1999, when production for the English dub of Digimon Adventure had concluded, writers Jeff Nimoy and Bob Buchholz were offered to write Digimon: The Movie while negotiating their contracts to return to write for the show's second season.
 Nimoy stated that he was concerned about combining the plot of Digimon Hurricane Landing!! / Transcendent Evolution!!
-The Golden Digimentals, particularly because of its slow pacing and introduction of eight new characters that were not in the first two films.
+The Golden Digimentals, particularly because of its slow pacing and introduction of four new characters that were not in the first two films.
 He had proposed to Haim Saban to use the Digimon Adventure and Our War Game! and release the third film separately as a direct-to-video film or as a DVD extra.
 Nimoy also stated that producer Terri-Lei O'Malley suggested using Our War Game! and Digimon Hurricane Landing!! / Transcendent Evolution!!
 The Golden Digimentals, and releasing the first film as a DVD extra or television special, reasoning that the animation style of the first film did not match the last two.
 However, all suggestions were overruled and they were forced to include all three films out of contractual obligations with Toei Animation.
 Nimoy had been disappointed with this decision, and it was one of the factors that led him and Buchholz into leaving the writing team near the end of Digimon Adventure 02's run in North America.